quorten/quorten-blog1/_posts/2019-01-01-discuss-smt-solder.md

 that since it came with a starter kit, it was formulated to make this be less of a problem.

+UPDATE 2020-03-15: Indeed, this is the case.
+There is a such thing as "no clean flux" that is used in some kinds of solder, and it could be that is the kind of flux they used in that particular solder.

 ----------

 Alas, I must concede that the leaded versus lead-free solder paste